Rjmoodie/yardpass-upgrade/EMBEDDED_CHECKOUT_SETUP.md

 Ctrl/Cmd + Shift + R

 # Try purchasing tickets
-# Should stay on YardPass with embedded form!
+# Should stay on Liventix with embedded form!
 ```

 ---